Quantum-Proof Blockchain

 Network Isolated + PQC Attested

 ECDSA secp256k1A quantum adversary could forge consensus votes to manipulate finality.
-Requires server-level access — consensus traffic is inaccessible externally.Consensus traffic is isolated on Docker bridge (172.20.0.0/24); P2P ports bound to localhost.
-Every finalised block carries four independent ML-DSA-65 attestations — a quantum-forged consensus message cannot produce valid Dilithium3 attestations, making the attack immediately detectable.Phase 2 — ML-DSA-65 signing of QBFT consensus messages at the protocol level.
+Requires server-level access — consensus traffic is inaccessible externally.Consensus traffic is isolated on a private Docker network; P2P ports are not externally reachable.
+An independent, live ML-DSA-65 block attestation log (published to JackKXCO/kxco-attestations) provides a quantum-resistant chain-of-custody so consensus tampering is externally detectable.Phase 2 — ML-DSA-65 signing of QBFT consensus messages at the protocol level.
 Dilithium3 key material is already generated and stored; activation is a software upgrade, not a key ceremony.

 Node-to-node P2P transport

 Classical TLS (ECDH)Harvest-now-decrypt-later on classical ECDH.
 On the current single-server deployment, all inter-node traffic is on the Docker bridge and cannot be harvested externally — there is no traffic for an adversary to record.Docker bridge isolation + localhost-only P2P ports.
-For multi-server deployment, a WireGuard overlay with ML-KEM-768 (NIST FIPS 203 / Kyber) derived preshared keys is generated and ready — this wraps ECDH with a post-quantum symmetric layer, neutralising harvest-now-decrypt-later even if Curve25519 is later broken.Phase 3 — ML-KEM-768 replaces ECDH natively in the Besu node transport layer.
+A WireGuard overlay with ML-KEM-768 (NIST FIPS 203 / Kyber) derived preshared keys is deployed and active — this wraps ECDH with a post-quantum symmetric layer, neutralising harvest-now-decrypt-later even if Curve25519 is later broken.Phase 3 — ML-KEM-768 replaces ECDH natively in the Besu node transport layer.

 Peer comparison